thakkar-khyati/image-ai/README.md

    - Check if the frontend is making requests to the correct URL

 3. **Slow generation**
-   - Hugging Face free tier may have queue delays
+   - SubNP AI may have queue delays during peak times
-   - Try during off-peak hours
+   - The app will automatically fall back to faster services
-   - Consider upgrading to a paid plan for faster generation
+   - All services are free and don't require API keys

 ### Getting Help

 - Check the browser console for error messages
-- Verify all environment variables are set correctly
+- The app has built-in fallbacks, so it should always work
 - Ensure both frontend and backend are running

 ## 📝 License